MrGoogol/computer-vision-container/README.md

 - Hot Reloading: code updates will automatically update in container.

-- TensorBoard is on localhost:6006 and GPU enabled Jupyter is on localhost:8888.
+- TensorBoard is on localhost:6006 and GPU enabled Jupyter is on localhost:8888.\

+- Python 3.6

 -------------------------------------------------------------

 ### Before you begin (This might be optional) ###
+Link to nvidia-docker2 install: (Tutorial)[https://medium.com/@sh.tsang/docker-tutorial-5-nvidia-docker-2-0-installation-in-ubuntu-18-04-cb80f17cac65]

 You must install nvidia-docker2 and all it's deps first, assuming that is done, run: